 Scroll down to see more…

 The multiple gardens comprising Seven Willows are overwhelmingly about hostas.
 Between 1998 and 2014 a new hosta bed was created annually.
-The primary driving force behind its creation was an attempt to showcase hostas in varied landscape and design settings; it is this focus on hostas that is the major attraction.
+The primary driving force behind each creation was an attempt to showcase hostas in varied landscape and design settings; it is this focus on hostas that is the major attraction.
 There are eight distinct sections or eight separate gardens, with each consisting of a cluster ranging between 6 to 12 flower beds, making a total of 50 beds featuring over 900 different varieties of hostas.
-Daylilies are also in abundance, of which at least 175 different varieties are to be found.
+Daylilies are also in abundance, of which at least 438 named varieties are to be found throughout Seven Willows.

 A new hosta bed was created annually between 1998 and 2014: the final hosta bed, #49, involved clearing away woody shrubs and ground cover in this old bed and adding fresh soil to facilitate new plantings of 107 hostas, the vast majority survived, with a few more added in 2018.
 This single bed now contains at least 137 different varieties of hostas and over 70 different varieties of daylilies.